1990–91 in English football: Diary of the season

 11 May 1991 – Sunderland are relegated to the Second Division as they lose to Manchester City and Luton Town beat Derby County 2–0.
 It is the second season running that Luton have survived on the last day of the season with victory over Derby.
 Arsenal end their championship campaign with a 6–1 demolition of Coventry City at Highbury, with Anders Limpar scoring a hat-trick.
-The Second Division campaign ended with Oldham Athletic, already promoted to the First Division for the first time since 1923, crowned as champions thanks to an injury-time final-day Neil Redfearn penalty earning them a 3-2 comeback victory over Sheffield Wednesday.
+The Second Division campaign ended with Oldham Athletic, already promoted to the First Division for the first time since 1923, crowned as champions thanks to an injury-time final-day Neil Redfearn penalty earning them a 3–2 comeback victory over Sheffield Wednesday.
 West Ham United, last day losers to 4th-place Notts County, had to settle for second.
 Sheffield Wednesday took the third automatic promotion spot.
 Hull City's relegation was confirmed 2 weeks ago, while West Bromwich Albion are relegated alongside them to fall into the Third Division for the first time in their history.

 13 May 1991 – Gerry Francis resigns after four years as manager of Bristol Rovers, despite having guided the club a mid table finish in the Second Division a year after winning promotion.

 15 May 1991 – Manchester United mark the return to European football by English clubs with a 2–1 win over Barcelona in the European Cup Winners' Cup final in Rotterdam.
 Mark Hughes scores both goals.

 18 May 1991 – Tottenham Hotspur win the FA Cup for the eighth time, beating Nottingham Forest 2–1 after extra time in the final.
 Paul Gascoigne suffers cruciate knee ligament damage, causing his proposed £8.5million move to Lazio to be put on hold.

 20 May 1991 – The First Division campaign ends with a 1–1 draw between Manchester United and Tottenham at Old Trafford.

 21 May 1991 – QPR manager Don Howe is sacked after 18 months in charge at Loftus Road.

-28 May 1991 – Jozef Venglos leaves Aston Villa after just one season as manager.
+28 May 1991 – Jozef Vengloš leaves Aston Villa after just one season as manager.

 30 May 1991 – Brian Little, whose Darlington side have just secured their second successive promotion and won the Fourth Division title, is appointed as Leicester City's new manager.

 31 May 1991 – Ron Atkinson, the Sheffield Wednesday manager, turns down an offer to become the new Aston Villa manager.
 Torquay United win promotion to the Third Division after nearly 20 years in the Fourth Division, beating Blackpool on penalties after a 2–2 draw in the Wembley playoff final.

 1 June 1991 – Gerry Francis, who was captain of QPR during the 1970s, returns to Loftus Road as manager.
 Jim Smith is appointed manager of Portsmouth.
 Tranmere reach the Second Division for the first time since 1938 by beating Bolton 1–0 in the Third Division playoff final.

 2 June 1991 – Notts County beat Brighton & Hove Albion 3–1 in the Second Division play-off final to seal promotion to the First Division – their second successive promotion.